DMCC Free Zone

 Additional Costs

 Visa Fees: Depending on the number of employees or shareholders, UAE residency visa fees can add up.
-Each visa can cost between AED 3,000 to AED 5,000.
+Each visa can cost between 3,000 to 5,000 AED.

-Health Insurance: Mandatory health insurance for employees could vary based on the provider but generally costs around AED 1,500 to AED 3,000 per employee per year.
+Health Insurance: Mandatory health insurance for employees is typically based on the provider, but generally costs between AED 1,500 and AED 3,000 per employee per year.

 Local Sponsor/Agent Fees (if needed): In certain cases, if you are setting up a branch of a foreign company, local sponsorship may be required, costing approximately AED 10,000 to AED 20,000 annually.